Top 10 Mid-Term Rental Platforms of 2025 (That Are Not Airbnb)

 But when it comes to advertising your home, the question stands in turn: what is a mid-term rental and what’s the best home for your listings?
 And does it have to be Airbnb again?

-The short answer is: no, it does not.
+The short answer is: no, it doesn’t.
 In fact, listing your mid-term rentals in platforms purpose-built for them can help you tap into a much more niche market than Airbnb and, therefore, increase your revenue.
 Read on for a comprehensive list of some of the best midterm rental platforms out there, with their positives and negatives listed for your convenience.

 What is a mid-term rental?

-A mid-term rental, or MTR for short, fills the gap between a short term rental (STR) and a long term rental (LTR).
+A mid-term rental, or MTR for short, fills the gap between a short-term rental (STR) and a long-term rental (LTR).
 Whereas STRs tend to refer to booking periods ranging from a couple of nights to a month, MTRs tend to be booked out for a duration of 1 to 6 months.
-After 6 months, the rental would be considered a long-term rental.
-Check the local laws and regulations on what’s consider to be a mid-term rental in your country before jumping in.

 What are the best markets for mid-term rentals?